wp-plugins/projectmanager/readme.txt

 == Changelog ==

 = 3.1.8 =
+* NEW: Introducing separate media upload directories for each project
-* NEW: export/import of media files in zip format
+* NEW: export/import of media files in zip format (kept on server for 24h)
 * NEW: include main image in dataset export
-* NEW: add captcha security code to datasetform in frontend
+* NEW: add captcha security code to datasetform in frontend including timeout shortcode in minutes.
+Captchas older than 2h are deleted
 * NEW: incorporated tiny image dimensions into project settings
 * NEW: define image as mandatory field
 * NEW: define return message and form submit button label in datasetform shortcode